Colorado Rockies hit with another potentially season-ending injury

 Bouchard made his MLB debut in June last year but was quickly sidelined with an oblique strain and optioned back to Triple-A. The Rockies gave him another look, calling him up in late August.
 He remained with the team for the rest of the season, hitting .328 with a .477 OBP and three home runs in 24 games.

-He likely would have been on the Opening Day roster, joining an outfield group that would include Charlie Blackmon, Kris Bryant, Yonathan Daza and perhaps Nolan Jones.
+He likely would have been on the Opening Day roster, joining a potential outfield group including Charlie Blackmon, Kris Bryant, Yonathan Daza and perhaps Nolan Jones.